getify/You-Dont-Know-JS/scope-closures/ch5.md

 Chapter 2 was full of metaphors (to illustrate scope), but here we are faced with yet another: hoisting itself.
 Rather than hoisting being a concrete execution step the JS engine performs, it's more useful to think of hoisting as a visualization of various actions JS takes in setting up the program **before execution**.

-The typical assertion of what hoisting means: *lifting* -- like lifting a heavy weight upward -- any identifiers all the way to the top of a scope.
+The typical assertion of what hoisting means: *lifting*—like lifting a heavy weight upward—any identifiers all the way to the top of a scope.
 The explanation often cited is that the JS engine will actually *rewrite* that program before execution, so that it looks more like this:

 ```js
 var greeting;           // hoisted declaration moved to the top